 List appropriate intervention strategies for a person’s specific cognitive strengths and needs by using the CAIS Cognitive Intervention Strategies.

-Have you wondered why a person acts the way they do?
-Or why a person seems to get upset over nothing?
-Or how to get a person to do something when you are in a hurry?
 If so, this course is for you.
 It takes a close look at the causes of distress and how to address them.
 It gives tips on how to respond to or even prevent distressing behavior and situations.

 - Increase comfort, quality of life, and the ability to communicate and perform tasks